Brayzure/warframe-drop-rates/README.md

-tier | String | The tier of the relic name | String | The name of the relic rating | String | The refined status of the relic item | String | The item that drops from the relic chance | Float | The chance the item will drop vaulted | Boolean | Whether or not the relic is vaulted
+tier | String | The tier of the relic name | String | The name of the relic rating | String | The refined status of the relic item_name | String | The item that drops from the relic chance | Float | The chance the item will drop vaulted | Boolean | Whether or not the relic is vaulted